Last December, my INFJ friend introduced me to this personality type tool called the Enneagram.

 Dear INFJ type 4, there is beauty in the ordinary and mundane.
 If we are able to see how much we are like everyone else in essence and let go of our need to feel different all the time, we will naturally feel more connected with others.
 I know we are all seeking meanings and significance in our life, work, and relationships.
 But sometimes, the mundane and simplicity can keep us grounded and connected.

 And isn’t this all we need at this moment?

 For those who are interested to learn more about Enneagram, you can watch my friend’s lectures here.
 He’s a certified MBTI and Enneagram instructor.
 He also has this Enneagram Pictorial Test that helps you clarify your enneagram type.
-And if you want to watch the Enneagram Type 4 interview I did for my friend recently, click here.

 If you want to find out more about how to love yourself as an INFJ, be sure to download my free eBook called Self-Acceptance for INFJs.